KatyBrown/plot_phylo/README.md

 	Line width.

 ## Detailed Example
-This detailed example shows how `plot_tree` can be combined with matplotlib and basic Python to draw complex plots.
+This detailed example shows how `plot_phylo` can be combined with matplotlib and basic Python to draw complex plots.

 ```
 # Build the blank figure